Fimpen

 Fimpen (lit. "the cigarette butt", UK Stubby, international The Butt) is a 1974 Swedish family film written and directed by Bo Widerberg and starring Johan Bergman.

 Plot

 Six-year-old Johan, nicknamed "Fimpen", is an extraordinarily talented football player.
-He is discovered and recruited to Hammarby IF and the Swedish national team.
+He is discovered and recruited to Hammarby IF and the Sweden men's national team.
 Performing in the 1974 World Cup qualification, he is promoted to idol status but finds it difficult to keep up in school.